• Skip to primary navigation

 Vice President Technology connecting software engineering efforts to business outcomes.

-Board Director Value Stream Management Consortium
+Former Board Director, Value Stream Management Consortium (now Flowtopia.io)

 I’m a technology leader with 25+ years of experience transforming how software is delivered by rethinking everything from team structures and practices to leadership mindsets.

-If there’s one theme in my career, it’s this: Stop treating technology like overhead and start leading it like your biggest advantage.
+If there’s one theme in my career, it’s this: stop treating technology like overhead and start leading it like your biggest advantage.

 Learn more from my mission, collaboration, and posts.